Moti-Abe/company_directory_app/README.md

 The API returns a list of companies with details such as:

-Name

-Address

-Country

-Industry

-Employee count

-CEO name
+Name, Address, Country, Industry, Employee count, CEO name

 ## Getting Started